 Development expenses are capitalised in the balance sheet when certain criteria are met.
 These criteria include, among other things, to assess the development is technically and commercially viable and that it is possible to estimate future revenues in a reliable manner.
 In Note C1 a more detailed description of these criteria can be found.
 Capitalised development are expensed on a straight-line basis.
 In order to determine the depreciation period assumptions are made about the activated development market longevity.
 Impairment is performed annually.
 The impairment is performed in the same way as described for goodwill above, based on the present value of expected future cash flows for each enabled development project.

-No impairment need was identified in 2021, while in 2020 writedowns of SEK 3 M were made in addition to ordinary depreciation according to plan.
+Neither 2022 impairment nor 2021 resulted in any write-downs.
 No other write-downs in addition to these have been identified.
 See Note C13 for more information.